CSneko/toNeko/README_en.md

 # toNeko
 [Simplified Chinese](README.md) | [English](README_en.md)
 ## brief introduction
-This is a plug-in that can turn players into catgirls in the server, adding a little fun to the server.
-The Fabric version is currently complete and supports Folia.
+This is a plug-in that can turn players into catgirls in the server, adding a little fun to the server.Supports Folia.
 ### chat
 - Add prefix and modify format
 - Aliases, masking words and replacement words